Frequently Asked Questions

-Makris Legal does not represent tenants when it comes to landlord/tenant matters due to the potential conflict of interest.
-However, Makris Legal does provide consultations to both landlords and tenants.
+Makris Legal, P.A., does not represent tenants when it comes to landlord-tenant matters due to the potential conflict of interest.
+However, Makris Legal, P.A., does provide consultations to both landlords and tenants.

 To schedule a consultation, click here and then fill out and submit the form.
 Once the form is submitted, attorney Bill Makris will reach out to you within 2 business days to schedule the consultation.

 In the meantime, you are required to pay a consultation fee prior to the consultation.
 To pay the consultation fee, you can click here and then click on “Pay Consultation Fee”.

 Does Makris Legal, P.A., Charge A Consultation Fee?

 Yes.
 Makris Legal, P.A., does charge a consultation fee.
 The consultation fee is $125 for 30 minutes and it must be paid any time prior to the consultation.
 If Makris Legal, P.A., takes on your case/matter, the consultation fee will be credited back to you upon the conclusion of your case and/or matter.

 What Payment Methods Does Makris Legal, P.A., Accept?